 Hazelcast will distribute map entries onto multiple JVMs (cluster members).
 Each JVM holds some portion of the data but we don't want to lose data when a member JVM crashes.
 To provide data-safety, Hazelcast allows you to specify the number of backup copies you want to have.
-That way data on a JVM will be synchronously copied onto other JVM(s).
-By default, Hazelcast will have one backup copy.
-Backup operations are synchronous.
-When a map.put(key,value) call returns, it means entry is updated on the both owner and backup JVMs.
+That way data on a JVM will be copied onto other JVM(s).
+Hazelcast supports both sync and async backups.
+Sync backups block operations until backups are successfully copied to backups nodes (or deleted from backup nodes in case of remove) and acknowledgements are received.
+In contrast, async backups do not block operations, they are fire & forget and do not require acknowledgements.
+By default, Hazelcast will have one sync backup copy.
 If backup count >= 1, then each member will carry both owned entries and backup copies of other member(s).
 So for the map.get(key) call, it is possible that calling member has backup copy of that key but by default, map.get(key) will always read the value from the actual owner of the key for consistency.
 It is possible to enable backup reads by changing the configuration.
 Enabling backup reads will give you greater performance.